lmillard79/URBS_BRCFScontroller/data/quickstart.md

 ### Step 4: Update Requirements

-Replace your `requirements.txt` with the optimized version that includes:
+Create a virtual environment and pip install -r `requirements.txt` that are optimised to:
 - Minimal dependencies for Community Cloud
 - Parquet file support
 - Performance monitoring tools